irfancharania/Media-Directory-Cleaner/AI Development Guide.md

 - Access mutable state in domain logic
 - **Perform I/O operations in domain layer** (use infrastructure layer)
 - Duplicate type definitions (use shared modules)
+- Reinvent functionality that exists in .NET BCL or F# core

 **Code Smells**
 - Deeply nested if-else or match expressions